RFID Pakistan

 • Certified Company

 RFID PAKISTAN is a Registered Trademark from IPO.
-RFID PAKISTAN is a Registered from Pakistan Software Exchange Board (PSEB)
+RFID PAKISTAN is a Registered from Pakistan Software Export Board (PSEB)

 signature